 Another sign that is common to recognize a divorce may be in your near future is if your spouse has begun to alienate themselves from you.
-Alienation of affection or constructive abandonment happens when a spouse has begun to detach themselves from the marriage, often due to a third party.
-As a result, you may notice changes in your partner like a diminished sexual interest, resulting in a sexless marriage.
+Alienation of affection or constructive abandonment happens when a spouse has already started to detach themselves from the marriage, often due to a third party.
+As a result, you may notice changes in your partner, like a diminished sexual interest, resulting in a sexless marriage.
 Another sign that can go hand in hand with alienation is living apart.
 It is part of a new trend known as “Living Apart Together” that some couples do to strengthen their relationship while they are away from each other.
 It’s the equivalent of the saying “absence makes the heart grow fonder.”
 While this is true, the demise of most marriages can have their start by living apart.
-Some spouses believe moving apart can be the equivalent of a divorce, but legally has no such effect.
-One client had been separated and living apart from his wife for over three years, and was ready to remarry, but he technically was still legally married to his wife.
-If you have lived apart for sometimes this is a ground for divorce and should be considered.
+Some spouses believe moving apart can be the equivalent of a divorce but legally has no such effect.
+One client had been separated and living apart from his wife for over three years and was ready to remarry, but he technically was still legally married to his wife.
+If you have lived apart for some time, this is a ground for divorce and should be considered.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce“